Coarse and bi-Lipschitz embeddability of subspaces of the Gromov-Hausdorff space into Hilbert spaces: The space of metric spaces of at most points is coarsely embeddable into a Hilbert space

 Hence, $\mathcal U=\mathcal U_0\cup\cdots\cup\mathcal U_{n+1}$ is a uniformly bounded cover of $\mathcal X_{n+1}=\bigcup\widetilde{\mathcal W}\cup\bigcup\mathcal V$ and $\mathcal U_i$ is $r$-disjoint for every $i=0,\dots,n+1$ according to Lemma \ref{lemma:BelDra}.
 Thus, $\asdim\mathcal X_{n+1}\leq n+1$. \end{proof}

-Let $\mathcal N^{<\omega}$ denote the metric space of all isometry classes of finite networks endowed with the network distance (see \cite{ChoMem3} for proof that it is indeed a metric space).
-Let us also consider the following metric subspaces: \begin{compactenum}[$\bullet$] \item $\mathcal S^{<\omega}$ -- the family of isometry classes of finite {\em pseudo-semi-metric spaces}, i.e., networks satisfying (M1) and (M3); \item $\mathcal N^{\leq n}$ -- the family of isometry classes of networks whose cardinality is at most $n$; \item $\mathcal S^{\leq n}=\mathcal S^{<\omega}\cap\mathcal N^{\leq n}$. \end{compactenum}
+On the family of all isometry classes of finite networks, the network distance $d_{\mathcal N}$ is a {\em pseudo-metric}, i.e., it satisfies the properties (M1), (M3) and (M4) stated in Definition \ref{def:distance} (\cite{ChoMem3}).
+Consider the equivalence relation between finite networks given by $X\sim Y$ if $d_{\mathcal N}(X,Y)=0$.
+We refer to \cite{ChoMem23} where this equivalence relation is completely characterised.
+The space obtained by quotienting the family of all isometry classes of finite networks under this equivalence relation is a metric space (it is a standard way to obtain a metric space out of a pseudo-metric space, see for example \cite[Proposition 1.1.5]{BurBurIva}).
+We denote it by $\mathcal N^{<\omega}$.
+Let us recall that the distance between two elements in $\mathcal N^{<\omega}$ is the network distance between any two representatives.
+For the sake of simplicity, we will be directly working with representatives of objects in $\mathcal N^{<\omega}$ instead of their equivalence classes without explicit mention.
+Let us also consider the following metric subspaces of $\mathcal N^{<\omega}$: \begin{compactenum}[$\bullet$] \item $\mathcal S^{<\omega}$ -- the family of equivalence classes of finite {\em pseudo-semi-metric spaces}, i.e., networks satisfying (M1) and (M3); \item $\mathcal N^{\leq n}$ -- the family of equivalence classes of networks whose cardinality is at most $n$; \item $\mathcal S^{\leq n}=\mathcal S^{<\omega}\cap\mathcal N^{\leq n}$. \end{compactenum}

 Define the map $\mathcal D\colon\mathcal N^{<\omega}\to[\R]^{<\omega}$ as follows: for every $(X,d)\in\mathcal N^{<\omega}$,

 The subset $\mathcal D(X)$ is called the {\em distance set} of $X$.
 Note that $\mathcal D|_{\mathcal S^{\leq n}}\colon \mathcal S^{\leq n}\to\mathcal X_{n(n-1)/2}$.
 For the sake of simplicity, we denote by $\mathcal D$ also the restriction.